.

 See main article Estadio Monumental Antonio Vespucio Liberti

 El Monumental is River's home stadium in the Nunez neighborhood of Buenos Aires.
-With a capacity of 65,645, the stadium is also used in matches for the Argentina national football team.
+With a capacity of 65,645, the stadium was inaugurated on May 25, 1938.
+Is also used in matches for the Argentina national football team.

 Current squad